deviantintegral/drupal_tests/README.md

 1. Update the `Dockerfile` to point to the latest stable PHP release, such as `FROM php:7.3-apache`.
+1. Update `ARG DRUPAL_VERSION_CONSTRAINT` in the `Dockerfile` to reflect the latest minor release.
+You could also pass this in as an argument to `docker build` in the next step using the `--build-arg` flag.
-1. Build the container locally with `docker build -t drupal-8.8-test .`.
+1. Build the container locally with `docker build -t drupal-8.9-test .`.
-1. In a module locally, update `.circleci/config.yml` to with `-image: drupal-8.8-test`.
+1. In a module locally, update `.circleci/config.yml` to with `-image: drupal-8.9-test`.
 1. Test locally with `circleci build --job run-unit-kernel-tests` and so on for each job.
 1. Submit a pull request to this repository.
-1. Update the circle config to automatically rebuild the tag daily.
+1. Update the CircleCI config to automatically rebuild the tag daily.
 1. After merging and when Docker hub has built a new tag, update your `config.yml` to point to it.